signalogic/SigSRF_SDK/mediaTest_readme.md

 Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered.
 See [Static Session Configuration](#user-content-staticsessionconfig) above for more information.

-[^1] 20 msec is the nominal real-time packet delta for many RTP media formats<br clear=all>
+[^1]: 20 msec is the nominal real-time packet delta for many RTP media formats
-[^2] .cod file are in MIME "full header" format, per 3GPP specs
+[^2]: .cod file are in MIME "full header" format, per 3GPP specs

 <a name="AMRPlayer"></a>
 ### AMR Player